bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/quickstart/_index.md

 The generated Go code will be placed to **./asyncapi** directory.
 Let's take a look what we've got:

 * **channels/ws_api.go** -- Websocket-specific code for channel `wsAPI`
 * **encoding/{encode,decode}.go** -- encoder/decoder for messages.
-We didn't define the content type in the AsyncAPI document, so the default JSON encoding is used
+We didn't specify the content type, so the default JSON encoding is used
 * **messages/{ping_message,pong_message}.go** -- `pingMessage` and `pongMessage` messages
 * **models/text_message.go** -- `textMessage` model that is used in messages
 * **servers/websocket_api.go** -- `websocketAPI` server